trufont/trufont/README.rst

    ``git checkout -b my-cool-new-feature``

-6. If you haven'd done it already, you can use pip to install TruFont in "editable" mode:
+6. Use pip to install TruFont in "editable" mode:

    ``pip install --editable .``

    Instead of copying `trufont` to your Python site-packages directory, this command only creates a link to the source directory inside the git repository.
-You can then modify the code in place, or pull the latest upstream changes without having to re-install.
+You can then modify the code in place, or synchronize the latest upstream changes (as in step 4) without having to re-install.

 7. It is also recommended to regularly update the dependencies to the curently tested versions as listed in `requirements.txt`: